natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 Now, click the **record** button, and you should see that the window turns red.
 ![record](https://www.dropbox.com/s/ik8cj703rc8z389/5.png?raw=1)

 The values on the right side represents the frame (60 frames per second).
-We can tell the clip
+We can change any element on Mario and it will be automatically recorded.
+For example, we can do the following actions:
+1. Click on Frame 0, and then change

 # Checkoff

 ![checkoff2](https://www.dropbox.com/s/uhdirkzz1q9dr55/checkoff2.gif?raw=1)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1ODA4MzEzMjIsMTg0MzIwNTQ2NiwtMT
-I1ODU2MjEzMiwtMTg1NDUzMzY4Niw2NjQ3MDExNzYsLTE0OTI5
-MzQ5NjYsMzE0OTA5NDY4LC0zMzg0Nzc4NzUsLTIwMTA2NTU3OD
-EsLTM2NjA4Njc5MCw5NTc3MzU5OTFdfQ==
+eyJoaXN0b3J5IjpbMTk5MTUwMTgxMSwxODQzMjA1NDY2LC0xMj
+U4NTYyMTMyLC0xODU0NTMzNjg2LDY2NDcwMTE3NiwtMTQ5Mjkz
+NDk2NiwzMTQ5MDk0NjgsLTMzODQ3Nzg3NSwtMjAxMDY1NTc4MS
+wtMzY2MDg2NzkwLDk1NzczNTk5MV19
 -->